 Finn almost collapsed in relief.
 Burt's shoulders sagged, his hand coming up to rub his eyes again.
-"Okay – thanks, doctor.
+"Thank you, doctor.
 When can we take him home?"

-And then they were being lead to his room, and there he was, sitting up in bed, leaning against a ton of pillows, skin practically matching his white sheets, but there wasn't any blood, and he was smiling when they all walked in.
+Soon enough they were being lead to his room, and there he was, sitting up in bed, leaning against a ton of pillows.
+Kurt's skin was practically matching his white sheets, but there wasn't any blood, and he was smiling when they all walked in.

-Finn walked over right away, grabbing Kurt in a hug, mindful of his arm.
+Finn made a beeline for his bedside, grabbing Kurt in a hug, mindful of his arm.
 "Damn, Kurt.
 That was seriously freaky, dude.
 Never, ever do that again.
 Like, ever."